-Learning area/subject Strand/sub-strand Year 3 content descriptions Dimension Year 3 content elaborations Record, sort and represent data and the location of places and their characteristics in different formats, including simple graphs, tables and maps, using discipline appropriate conventions (ACHASSI054) Digital media literacy using information technologies to record and organise information in tables, databases and digital concept maps (for example, creating a consequence chart to show what happens when school rules are not followed, or when human settlement damages a component of the natural environment) creating tables or picture and column graphs to show patterns in data collected from observations or other sources (for example, to show similarities and differences between places; the results of class votes on issues or decisions, participation in community activities, number of local monuments) placing graphs and other data on electronic maps to visualise differences between types and patterns of settlements. constructing and annotating maps (for example, to show the natural and human features of Australia) using the appropriate cartographic conventions including map symbols, title and north point Inquiry skills Analysing Interpret data and information displayed in different formats, to identify and describe distributions and simple patterns (ACHASSI057) Digital media literacy interpret data to identify patterns of change over time using graphic organisers (for example, a Venn diagram using data collected from different times and groups to compare Australia Day celebrations over time; a scattergram of cemetery headstone information to make inferences about changing life expectancy) identifying differences in the representation of a place on a map, in an aerial photo and in a satellite image and discussing how different methods of representation give different information about distributions and patterns.
+Learning area/subject Strand/sub-strand Year 3 content descriptions Year 3 content elaborations interviewing people to seek information about feelings, preferences, perspectives and actions (for example, to find out how people feel about places; how people celebrate and commemorate; how decisions are made in different situations; how and why people participate in their community) acquiring geographical information from schools in geographically contrasting parts of Australia and/or neighbouring countries Record, sort and represent data and the location of places and their characteristics in different formats, including simple graphs, tables and maps, using discipline appropriate conventions (ACHASSI054) using information technologies to record and organise information in tables, databases and digital concept maps (for example, creating a consequence chart to show what happens when school rules are not followed, or when human settlement damages a component of the natural environment) creating tables or picture and column graphs to show patterns in data collected from observations or other sources (for example, to show similarities and differences between places; the results of class votes on issues or decisions, participation in community activities, number of local monuments) placing graphs and other data on electronic maps to visualise differences between types and patterns of settlements constructing and annotating maps (for example, to show the natural and human features of Australia) using the appropriate cartographic conventions including map symbols, title and north point Inquiry skills Analysing Interpret data and information displayed in different formats, to interpreting data to identify patterns of change over time using graphic organisers (for example, a Venn diagram using data collected from

-Learning area/subject Strand/sub-strand Year 3 content descriptions Dimension Year 3 content elaborations interpreting cartographic information such as titles, map symbols, north point, compass direction, grid references and major lines of latitude. using maps, ground and aerial photographs and satellite images or a digital application (for example, European Space Agency, NASA World Wind or Google Earth), to identify, locate and describe geographical patterns and distributions (for example, different types and patterns of settlements in Australia and Asia) Inquiry skills Evaluating and reflecting Interact with others with respect to share points of view (ACHASSI059) Respectful relationships respecting ways to ensure others' points of view are shared in group situations (for example, adhering to and defending strategies that enable turn-taking and eliminate talking over others). valuing for and against arguments when making personal and group decisions Inquiry skills Communicating Present ideas, findings and conclusions in texts and modes that incorporate digital and non-digital representations and discipline-specific terms (ACHASSI061) Values, rights and responsibilities Digital media literacy arguing a point of view on a civics and citizenship issue relevant to their lives (for example, the consequences of breaking school rules, the value of contributing in their community, the need to preserve an endangered species) and making effective use of persuasive language such as 'I think' and 'I dis/agree that' to gain the support of others Knowledge and understanding Civics and Citizenship Who makes rules, why rules are important and the consequences of rules not being followed (ACHASSK070)?
-Values, rights and responsibilities making a decision as a class by allowing everyone to have a say and a vote building empathy by reflecting on how it feels to be included or excluded from making decisions and identifying situations when it is fair for decisions to be made without taking a majority vote (for example, by teachers or parents). identifying places and situations in communities where decisions are made democratically
+Learning area/subject Strand/sub-strand Year 3 content descriptions Year 3 content elaborations identify and describe distributions and simple patterns (ACHASSI057) different times and groups to compare Australia Day celebrations over time; a scattergram of cemetery headstone information to make inferences about changing life expectancy) • identifying differences in the representation of a place on a map, in an aerial photo and in a satellite image and discussing how different methods of representation give different information about distributions and patterns. • interpreting cartographic information such as titles, map symbols, north point, compass direction, grid references and major lines of latitude. • using maps, ground and aerial photographs and satellite images or a digital application (for example, European Space Agency, NASA World Wind or Google Earth), to identify, locate and describe geographical patterns and distributions (for example, different types and patterns of settlements in Australia and Asia) Inquiry skills Communicating Present ideas, findings and conclusions in texts and modes that incorporate digital and non-digital representations and disciplinespecific terms (ACHASSI061) arguing a point of view on a civics and citizenship issue relevant to their lives (for example, the consequences of breaking school rules, the value of contributing in their community, the need to preserve an endangered species) and making effective use of persuasive language such as 'I think' and 'I dis/agree that' to gain the support of others Media Arts (Years 3-4) Plan, create and present media artworks for specific purposes with awareness of responsible media practice (ACAMAM060) seeking permission to take photos of class members, to document a school excursion, for publication on the school intranet